-The CIA's National Clandestine Service (NCS) has responsibility for the clandestine collection (primarily human source collection, or HUMINT) of foreign intelligence and counterintelligence.
+The CIA's Directorate of Operations (DO) has responsibility for the clandestine collection (primarily human source collection, or HUMINT) of foreign intelligence and counterintelligence.

 The CIA's Directorate of Intelligence (DI) analyzes all-source intelligence and produces reports, briefings, and papers on key foreign intelligence issues.

 The Defense Intelligence Agency (DIA) collects, produces, and manages foreign military intelligence for policymakers and military commanders.

 NGA provides imagery, geospatial, and targeting analysis, along with image sciences and modeling for U.S. national defense, disaster relief, and safety of navigation.
 NGA seeks to know the Earth, show the way, and understand the world.

 NRO develops and operates unique and innovative overhead reconnaissance systems and conducts intelligence-related activities for U.S. national security.
 The NRO is staffed by members of the armed services as well as civilians from the Central Intelligence Agency and the DoD.